claudiol/zt-service-mesh-ingress-mtls/Converting-existing-repo-to-VP.md

-# How do I convert the service mesh ingress demo to Validated Pattersn?
+# How do I convert the service mesh ingress demo to Validated Patterns?

 1. First used the **example** example template from https:/github.com/hybrid-cloud-patterns/ to create my repository.